 The main symptoms of infantile spasms, also called West syndrome, are seizures and spasms.
 They don’t last very long -- only a few seconds.
 They happen in clusters.
 That means one follows right after another.

 Seizures can be mild or forceful.
 Your baby may have more than one type.
-In a mild seizure, she might look like she’s nodding her head.
-A more violent seizure might make her stiffen up, fling her arms out, and bring her knees up toward her body.
-Or her arms and legs might go straight out as she throws her head back.
-Some seizures only affect one side of her body.
-She might cry right before or right after she has a seizure.
+In a mild seizure, they might look like they're nodding their head.
+A more violent seizure might make them stiffen up, fling their arms out, and bring their knees up toward their body.
+Or their arms and legs might go straight out as they throw their head back.
+Some seizures only affect one side of their body.
+They might cry right before or right after they have a seizure.

 Your baby may also seem to twitch or jerk a muscle.
 You might hear the doctor call this myoclonus.
 There are two types:

-- Positive myoclonus: She twitches because her muscles suddenly tense up.
+- Positive myoclonus: They twitch because their muscles suddenly tense up.

 Myoclonus is involuntary.
 That means it isn’t something your baby does on purpose.
-She can’t control when it happens.
+They can’t control when it happens.
 It’s like the sudden twitch or jerk you sometimes feel as you fall asleep.

 Symptoms You Can See

-West syndrome can affect your baby’s autonomic nervous system, the nerves in her body that control things that happen automatically, like her heartbeat and how wide her pupils are.
+West syndrome can affect your baby’s autonomic nervous system, the nerves in their body that control things that happen automatically, like their heartbeat and how wide their pupils are.
 During a seizure, your baby may: